Event Navigation

 The Integrated Assessment Modeling Consortium (IAMC) announces the Eighteenth IAMC Annual Meeting to be held on November 11-13, 2025 at Hotel Atlantico Búzios, located in the city of Armação dos Búzios, state of Rio de Janeiro, Brazil.

 The event will take place in person, with a portfolio of online events as part of the programme.
 Presentations in oral sessions (keynote sessions, and parallel oral sessions) will be held in person, with attendance both in person and online.
+Centre for Energy and Environmental Economics (Cenergia/COPPE) has been entrusted by IAMC with the task of organising the event.
+Cenergia/COPPE is therefore the Eighteenth IAMC Annual Meeting Local Organiser.

 The purpose of IAMC Annual Meetings is to: